MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-sharepoint-2010.md

 ### Upgrade SharePoint Server on-premises

-As of the latest version of the SharePoint on-premises product (SharePoint Server 2016), SharePoint Server upgrades must go  *serially*, that means there is no way to upgrade from SharePoint Server 2010 to SharePoint Server 2016, directly.
+As of the latest version of the SharePoint on-premises product (SharePoint Server 2019), SharePoint Server upgrades must go  *serially*, that means there is no way to upgrade from SharePoint Server 2010 to SharePoint Server 2016 or to SharePoint 2019, directly.

 |||
 |:-----|:-----|